Rudolf Uffrecht

-Rudolf Uffrecht, whose full name was Rudolph August Heinrich Matthias Uffrecht (July 9, 1840 – November 13, 1906) was a German sculptor and painter.
+Rudolph August Heinrich Matthias Uffrecht (July 9, 1840 – November 13, 1906) was a German sculptor and painter.

 Biography

 Rudolf Uffrecht was born in Althaldensleben, now Haldensleben.
 He was educated at the Academy of Arts, Berlin, his teacher was Bernhard Afinger, a close friend of Rudolf's father Jakob Uffrecht.
 Rudolf Uffrecht's first works as a sculptor included clay portrait busts, and statuettes of fantasies.

 His father had founded a ceramics factory in Haldensleben which produced Rudolf's works commercially, among other wares.
 He received a first award for his terre cotte at the Expositions of Stettin (now Szczecin) (1862), then at Leipzig (1809).
 A few years later he moved to Rome, where he worked as a sculptor and painter.
 He was prolific, creating statuettes of Romeo and Juliet; of major German composers such as Beethoven, Mozart, Mendelssohn, Haydn, and Bach; of Dante, Michelangelo, and Raphael; and portraits of the Prince of Prussia, the Prince Otto von Bismarck and general Moltke.

 Rudof Uffrecht died in Berlin on November 13, 1906.